Welcome to today's edition of the Rush 24-7 podcast.

 Because Monday through Thursday, tightly screened, tightly screened.

-You have to say or be talking about things I care about, but on Friday that's not the case.
+You have to say or be talking about things I care about.

-Telephone number is 800-282-2882, and the email address, Ilrushbaugh at EIB net.com.
+Telephone number is 800-282-2882 and the email address, ilrushbow at eibnet.com.

-Well, I was I was I was I was listening.
+Well, I was listening.

 Somebody sent me a transcript of Howard Dean on MSNBC last night.

-And you know, this Is to me professionally, this is kind of interesting.
+And, you know, this is to me professionally, this is kind of interesting.

-Is that what they're gonna say?
+Is that what they're going to say?

-The entertainment media cannot figure out my comments on Ashton Kutcher and his comments at the Teen Choice Awards that played those audio sound bites, and I I highlighted and praised Kutcher's comment, and they can't believe it.
+The entertainment media cannot figure out my comments on Ashton Kutcher and his comments at the Teen Choice Awards.

-They just think that I hate anything and everybody in Hollywood, and they cannot get their arms around the fact that I actually said something positive about Ashton Kutcher.
+And they cannot get their arms around the fact that I actually said something positive about Ashton Kutcher.

-It doesn't compute with folks.
+It doesn't compute.

-The uh you know this as well as I do because you confront it.
+Folks, you know this as well as I do because you confront it.

 The people who do not listen to this program have one of the most distorted views of what it is than anything in our culture.

-The people who do not listen to this program but think they know everything that happens here are they could not be more wrong.
+The people who do not listen to this program but think they know everything that happens here are, they could not be more wrong.

-Anyone who listens to this program regularly should not have been surprised at all what I said about Ashton Kutcher.
+Anybody who listens to this program regularly should not have been surprised at all what I said about Ashton Kutcher.

-It is it's really striking.
+It is, it is really strange.

-Here you have the most listened to radio talk show in the country, and these people, the most strident critics have never listened to it.
+Here you have the most listened-to radio talk show in the country, and these people, the most strident critics, have never listened to it.

-Howard Dean has no idea what he's talking about when he sits there and says, well, Hannity and Limbaugh and Levin, they simply make it make sure the candidate hates women, hates birth control pills, have no clue what they're talking about.
+Howard Dean has no idea what he's talking about when he sits there and says, well, Hannity and Limbaugh and Levin, they simply make sure the candidate hates women, hates birth control pills.

-And maybe it's the opposite, maybe they do, and they're purposefully distorting it.
+Maybe they do, and they're purposefully distorting it.

 Was it 2000?